 View the full guide for more information

 In text IEEE style uses a number in a bracket.
 The citations at the end of the text appear in numerical order as the appeared in the paper.
-Check out the official IEEE Editorial Style manual 2017 (pdf) for details and more examples.
+Check out the official IEEE Reference Guide for details and more examples.

 A. Histace, “Image restoration—Recent advances and applications,” in Super-Resolution Restoration and Image Reconstruction for Passive Millimeter Wave Imaging.
 Rijeka, Croatia: InTech, 2012, pp. 25–45.